 Jardín de los Adarves, Military fortress garden at Alhambra entrance, Granada, Spain.

-The Jardín de los Adarves stretches along elevated ramparts, featuring orange trees, magnolias, rose bushes, and jasmine plants that reach above the Alcazaba walls.
+Jardín de los Adarves stretches along elevated ramparts at the Alhambra entrance and features orange trees, magnolias, rose bushes, and jasmine vines.
+The plants rise above the Alcazaba walls, creating layered views across the lower town.

 Location: Granada